 Opportunities for doctors

 Every quarter, the labor market monitor in Medical Contact (Labor Market Monitor | medical contact) shows how many doctors there are and what vacancies there are.
-The Labor Market Monitor calculates the number of vacancies per 100 registered specialists for each discipline.This monitor gives a good idea of which specialty has a good chance of finding a job and which specialty has far fewer opportunities.
-More background about working in the Netherlands as a doctor can be found on the VBGA website (Working in the Netherlands as a doctor » VBGA).
+The Labor Market Monitor calculates the number of vacancies per 100 registered specialists for each discipline.This monitor gives a good idea of which specialties have good chances of finding a job and which have far fewer opportunities.
+More information about working as a doctor in the Netherlands can be found on the VBGA website (Working in the Netherlands as a doctor » VBGA).

 Opportunities for dentists

 The labor market opportunities for dentists in the Netherlands are bright.
 See the article about 'Good prospects for dentists' on the KNMT website via the link How do you become a dentist in the Netherlands? | KNMT.
 Advice about working in the Netherlands with a foreign diploma can also be found on the KNMT website.
-They have created various checklists for if you want to start as an employee, as a self-employed person or if you want to start your own practice.
+They have created various checklists for if you want to start as an salaried employee, as a self-employed person or if you want to start your own practice.
 Step-by-step plan to start with a foreign diploma | KNMT

 Opportunities for nurses